eigenfoo/old-eigenfoo.github.io/_posts/2019-09-28-prob-prog-frameworks.md

       for this project.

 [^2]: Universal probabilistic programming is an interesting field of inquiry,
       but has mainly remained in the realm of academic research.
-For more context, check out [Tom Rainforth's PhD
+For a (much) more comprehensive treatment, check out [Tom Rainforth's PhD thesis](http://www.robots.ox.ac.uk/~twgr/assets/pdf/rainforth2017thesis.pdf).
-      thesis](http://www.robots.ox.ac.uk/~twgr/assets/pdf/rainforth2017thesis.pdf).

 [^3]: It turns out that such transformations must be [local